Your goal in this lab is to design and write a program to play

 robots.
 This will be a graded lab which you'll work on

-ask for approval in advance.)
+in groups of two.
 First, carefully plan out your program.
+Before doing

 Plan your program

 Your goal is to write a program to play this game.
 Your game will use